 Bonus Tip: Don’t Flash Your Cash

-While it may be tempting to flash your cash (Quando Rando-style) while you’re on vacation, it’s tacky to do so in a city with an ever-widening wealth gap.
+While it may be tempting to flash your cash (Quando Rando-style) while you’re on vacation, you might want to think twice about doing so in a city with an ever-widening wealth gap.

 Poverty is an issue that has persisted in the city for generations, and it’s not going away anytime soon.